prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "How do you know?"

-"I'm sure.
+-I'm sure.

-It's bound to come.
+He must come.

 The boys have the wood all ready and the grass to make the smudge.